kokje/rendr/README.md

  * ### Data Collection and Ingestion
   * The data collected from the sources is stored on [HDFS](http://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) with 3 data nodes and 1 name node.

-  * 3 consumers are collecting data from the Rendr frontend and send messages to [Kafka](http://kafka.apache.org/) when the user performs an action such as liking the restaurant that was recommended.
-These messages are consumed using [camus] (https://github.com/linkedin/camus).
-[Camus] (https://github.com/linkedin/camus) is a tool built by [Linkedin] (https://www.linkedin.com/) which is essentially a distributed consumer running a map reduce job underneath to consume messages from [Kafka] (http://kafka.apache.org/) and save them to [HDFS](http://hadoop.apache.org/docs/r1.2.1/hdfs_design.html).
+  * 3 consumers are collecting data from the Rendr frontend and send messages to [Kafka](http://kafka.apache.org/) when the user performs an action such as clicking no for the restaurant that was recommended.
+These messages are sent in the same format as the foursquare data and can be processed in the same manner.
+They are consumed using [camus] (https://github.com/linkedin/camus).
+[Camus] (https://github.com/linkedin/camus) is a tool built by [Linkedin] (https://www.linkedin.com/) which is a distributed consumer running a map reduce job underneath to consume messages from [Kafka] (http://kafka.apache.org/) and save them to [HDFS] (http://hadoop.apache.org/docs/r1.2.1/hdfs_design.html).

  * ### Batch Processing
   [Spark](http://spark.apache.org/docs/latest/index.html) and [Graphx](http://spark.apache.org/graphx) is used for all batch processing.